-How to Find and Select a Home Inspector in Rochester, NY
+How to find a Home Inspector in Rochester, NY

 I’m going to go out on a limb and guess that you don’t already know a Home Inspector.
 That’s ok.
 Home Inspectors are not the kind of professionals that the average person deals with on a day to day basis.
 Generally, you only need a Home Inspector when you’re buying or selling a home.
 For most people this isn’t a daily occurrence.